f5devcentral/f5-rseries-training/docs/rseries_security.rst

 Idle timeouts were configurable in previous releases, but the configuration only applied to the current session and was not persistent.
 F5OS-A 1.3.0 added the ability to configure persistent idle timeouts for F5OS for both the CLI and webUI.
 The F5OS CLI timeout is configured under system settings, and is controlled via the **idle-timeout** option.

-In F5OS-A 1.4.0 a new **sshd-idle-timeout** option has been added that will control idle-timeouts for both root sessions to the bash shell over SSH, as well as F5OS CLI sesssion over SSH.
-When the idle-timeout and sshd-idel-timeout are both configured, the shorter interval should take precedence.
+In F5OS-A 1.4.0, a new **sshd-idle-timeout** option has been added that will control idle-timeouts for both root sessions to the bash shell over SSH, as well as F5OS CLI sesssion over SSH.
+When the idle-timeout and sshd-idle-timeout are both configured, the shorter interval should take precedence.
 As an example, if the idle-timeout is configured for three minutes, but the sshd-idle-timeout is set to 2 minutes, then an idle connection that is connected over SSH will disconnect in two minutes, which is the shorter of the two configured options.
 An idle connection to the F5OS CLI over the console will disconnect in three minutes, because the sshd-idle-timeout doesn't apply to console sessions.

 There is one case that is not covered by either of the above idle-timeout settings.
 When connecting over the console to the bash shell as root, neither of these settings will disconnect an idle session.
-Only console connections to the F5OS CLI are covered.
-An enhancement has been filed, and in the future this case will be handled.
+Only console connections to the F5OS CLI are covered via the idle-timeout setting.
+An enhancement has been filed, and in the future this case will be addressed.

 For the webUI, a token based timeout is now configurable under the **system aaa** settings.
 A restconf-token config lifetime option has been added.
 Once a client to the webUI has a token they are allowed to refresh it up to five times.
 If the token lifetime is set to 1 minute, then a timeout won't occur until five times that value, or five minutes later.
 This is because the token refresh has to fail five times before disconnecting the client.

 Configuring SSH, CLI, and HTTPS Timeouts via CLI
 ------------------------------------------

-To configure the CLI timeout via the CLI, use the command **system settings config idle-timeout <value-in-seconds>**.
+To configure the F5OS CLI timeout via the CLI, use the command **system settings config idle-timeout <value-in-seconds>**.
 Be sure to issue a commit to save the changes.
-In the case below, the CLI session should disconnect after 300 seconds of inactivity.
+In the case below, a CLI session to the F5OS CLI should disconnect after 300 seconds of inactivity.
+This will apply to connections to the F5OS CLI over both console and SSH.

 .. code-block:: bash